-- A. The requirements set forth in this Chapter 17.60 shall apply to all applications for WCFs as defined in Section 17.60.010 and further addressed herein. - B. The requirements set forth in this Chapter 17.60 shall not apply to: - 1.
-Amateur radio antennas that are owned and operated by a federally licensed amateur radio station operator or are exclusively receive only antennas, provided that the requirement that the height be no more than the distance from the base of the antenna to the property line is met. - 2.
-WCFs approved before passage of this Code.
-Any WCF for which has received Town approval prior to 2018, shall not be required to meet the requirements of this Chapter 17.60, other than the requirements of Section 17.60.080 below.
-Changes and additions to pre-existing WCFs (including trading out of antennas for an equal number of antennas) shall meet applicable requirements of 17.60.080.
+- A. The requirements set forth in this Chapter 17.60 shall apply to all applications for WCFs as defined in Section 17.60.010 and further addressed herein. - B. This Chapter shall not preempt underlying zoning regulations unless explicitly stated in this Chapter or by federal and/or state regulations. - CB.
+The requirements set forth in this Chapter 17.60 shall not apply to: - 1.
+Amateur radio antennas that are owned and operated by a federally licensed amateur radio station operator or are exclusively receive only Antennas, provided that the height of the antenna be no more than the distance from the base of the Antenna to the property line. - 2.
+Any WCF which has received Town approval prior to June 19, 2018 shall not be required to meet the requirements of this Chapter 17.60, other than the requirements set forth in Section 17.60.080.
+Changes and additions to pre-existing WCFs (including trading out of antennas for an equal number of antennas) shall meet applicable requirements set forth in 17.60.080.
 Notwithstanding the foregoing, any modifications qualifying as Eligible Facilities Requests shall be evaluated under Section.
-17.60.060(A)(8) and (10). - 3.
-Miscellaneous Antennas.
-Antennas used for reception of television, multi-channel video programming and radio such as Over-the-Air Receiving Device (OTARD) antennas, television broadcast band antennas, and broadcast radio antennas, provided that any requirements related to accessory uses contained in Title 17 of the Code and the requirement that the height be no more than the distance from the base to the property line are met.
-The Town has the authority to approve modifications to the height restriction related to OTARD antennas and OTARD antenna structures, if in the reasonable discretion of the Town, modifications are necessary to comply with federal law. - 4.
-A WCF installed upon the declaration of a state of emergency by the federal, state, or local government, or a written determination of public necessity by the Town. - A temporary WCF installed for providing coverage of a special event such as a news coverage or sporting event, subject to a Temporary Use Permit set forth in Chapter 17.60.030.
+17.60.060(A)(9) and (10). - 3.
+Antennas used for reception of television, multi-channel video programming and radio (such as Over-the-Air Receiving Device (OTARD) Antennas) or television broadcast band Antennas and broadcast radio Antennas, provided that any requirements related to accessory uses contained in Title 17 of the Code are met and provided that the height of the Antenna be no more than the distance from the base of the antenna to the property line.
+The Town has the authority to approve modifications to the height restriction related to OTARD Antennas and OTARD Antenna structures, if in the reasonable discretion of the Town, modifications are necessary to comply with federal law. - 4.
+A WCF installed upon the declaration of a state of emergency by the federal, state, or local government, or a written determination of public necessity by the Town. - 5.
+A temporary WCF installed for providing coverage of a special event such as a news coverage or sporting event, subject to a Temporary Use Permit set forth in Chapter 17.16.030.

-17.60.040 - Site Selection
+17.60.040 Site selection.